 Our work is guided by the Pennsylvania Historic Preservation Board and the Commonwealth's historic preservation plan, #PreservAtionHappensHere, Pennsylvania's Statewide Historic Preservation Plan, 2018-2023.
-The PA SHPO's Annual Report for 2020 provides additional information about our programs and preservation outcomes.
+The PA SHPO's 2021 Annual Report provides additional information about our programs and preservation outcomes.

 The SHPO's core responsibilities include:

 - To undertake the duties of Pennsylvania's State Historic Preservation Office;

 - Consult with state and federal agencies and their applicants in accordance with the Pennsylvania History Code and Section 106 of the National Historic Preservation Act (36 CFR Part 800);

 - Establish and maintain Historic Preservation Review Board;